Search

 Kristen Skiera

-Lubnow earned Second Team All-ACC honors and Olivia Vergano was an All-Freshman Team selection.
-Additionally, Lubnow was named an Honorable Mention All-American by USA Lacrosse Magazine.
-Vergano collected IWLCA South Region Second Team honors as well as Inside Lacrosse All-American Honorable Mention honors.
+Lubnow earned second team All-ACC honors and Olivia Vergano was an All-Freshman Team selection.
+Additionally, Lubnow was named an honorable mention All-American by USA Lacrosse Magazine.
+Vergano collected IWLCA South Region Second Team honors as well as Inside Lacrosse All-American honorable mention honors.

 Skiera successfully guided Army’s transition from a club team to a varsity sport in 2015 and led the team to four consecutive winning seasons.
 Competing in the Patriot League, the Black Knights compiled a 46-40 record at the varsity level under her leadership.
 She also helped the squad turn in four consecutive seasons with a winning record at home, posting a 19-6 mark at Michie Stadium from 2018-21.
 Skiera has developed 12 All-Patriot League performers, as well as the program’s first-ever Patriot League Rookie of the Year, Caroline Raymond.